receptron/SlashGPT/README.md

 ### 4. data URL

-This mechod allows a developer to generate a text data (typically in JSON, but not limited to), and turn it into a data URL.
+This method allows a developer to generate a text data (typically in JSON, but not limited to), and turn it into a data URL.

 - *template* (string, required): The location of the template file.
 - *mime_type* (string, required): The mime type of the data.